| Title: | Likelihood-Free Parameter Estimation using Neural Networks |

 data simulated conditionally on the |

-a list of two data frames: runtimes
+a list of two data frames: runtimes contains the

-total time taken for each estimator, while df
+total time taken for each estimator, while df is a long-form

 data frame with columns: